You cannot legally or safely drive after taking a Delta-9 gummy.

 While a daily user might not feel as high as a beginner, clinical studies prove that their physical reaction times are still measurably slower when under the influence of THC.

-Furthermore, the police do not care about your personal tolerance; if you fail the sobriety test, you go to jail.
+Furthermore, the police do not care about your personal tolerance; if you fail the sobriety test, you will get in trouble.

 Final Thoughts